Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 11. Change your lures.
 Use different types, sizes, and colors of lures.
 You might be surprised by the combination that works on a particular day.

-12. Always try to strike a conversation with other anglers.
+12. Always try to strike up a conversation with other anglers.
 You might be surprised about how much valuable information you can gather from a chat with another angler.

 13. Always use sharp hooks and have strong hook sets.
 Pike’s mouth is lined with sharp piercing teeth.
 You will need sharp hooks to drive deep down into its mouth.
 You won’t have any chance of hooking into pikes without sharp hooks.